 Nevertheless, it was amazing.

 I traveled two more times during my university degree (other than the occasional weekend getaway from Vancouver): I spent one reading break (a one-week vacation in February) visiting a friend in Montreal.
-For that trip, I was able to keep costs low by crashing on her couch.
+For that trip, I was able to keep costs low by crashing on her couch and walking around Montreal.